Skip to content

 Use Natural Elements

-Bringing elements of nature into your office helps your workforce feel connected to the world beyond the office.
+Bringing elements of nature into your office helps your workforce feel connected to the world beyond your four walls.
 Integrating flowers, container gardens, succulents and living walls can not only improve morale, but plants are also fantastic natural air quality monitors.
 It’s also beneficial to incorporate natural materials, such as wood, brick and stone in your architecture and design to mimic the feel of an outdoor setting.

 Consider installing a waterfall or fountain for the cool, refreshing sound of flowing water.
 Water features can work in tandem with living walls and container gardens to double the impact.
 While water features don’t always require a huge amount of space, they do require some forethought for plumbing and proper construction.